Harevasu/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 /*
 Program to implement the linear regression using gradient descent.
-Developed by: MAGATHI D
+Developed by: Harevasu S
-RegisterNumber:  212223040108
+RegisterNumber:  212223230069
 */